 • KPIs are trending the wrong direction and the internal team is too close to see the root cause.

-In those cases, a hands-on operational review of the building, the workflows, and the staffing model typically produces a prioritized improvement plan in 2 to 4 weeks and pays for itself in labor savings and reclaimed space within the first quarter.
+In those cases, we run a hands-on operational review of the building, the workflows, and the staffing model.
+It typically produces a prioritized improvement plan in 2 to 4 weeks and pays for itself in labor savings and reclaimed space within the first quarter.
 The scope can range from a one-time audit to full interim operations management depending on the gap.

 More detail on what a warehouse consulting engagement covers is on the warehouse consulting services page, and operators who want to see the fully-outsourced alternative can compare the 3PL fulfillment model.